 Successful Networking: 5 Tips for Introverts

-For someone, the industry of networking events is an opportunity to show off, or to get new customers or partners, or relax.
+For someone, the industry of networking events is an opportunity to show off, or get new customers or partners, or relax.
 For others, such events are uncomfortable and obligatory.
 If the last option is yours, most likely, you are an introvert, a person who is burdened by large crowds of people and does not get any pleasure from communicating with strangers.

-How to find beneficial new connections without losing yourself and to make industry events more productive for your career?
+How to find beneficial new connections without losing yourself and make industry events more productive for your career?

 Define the goal